sgmurphy/wordpress-plugins/unlimited-elements-for-elementor/readme.txt

 * Fix: fixed the dynamic popup with multiple fields code
 * Fix: fixed some sync if the clicked item is link
 * Feature: added support for sort post filter
-* Feature: hide "show only insalled" checkbox in widgets manager if no widget installed.
+* Feature: hide &quot;show only insalled&quot; checkbox in widgets manager if no widget installed.

 version 1.5.62 2023-05-14:

-* Feature: added "edit template" link in template selector
+* Feature: added &quot;edit template&quot; link in template selector
 * Feature: added hidden template edit button to top bar
 * Feature: added option for dynamic popup link to connect to many links in the widget
 * Fix: solved some php error with parse dynamic settings in php 8.1